sebastiz/SebZeki_CV2/content/project/MiFlo/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "MiFlo- a single page patient flow manager"
-summary: "An Shiny app that visually represents a patients timeline of investigations with summarised results as well as appointments"
+summary: "A Shiny app that visually represents a patients timeline of investigations with summarised results as well as appointments"
 authors: []
 tags: []
 categories: []